razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 ON "contents"."id" = pg_search_d1b2a59fbea7e20077af9f.pg_search_id
 ORDER BY pg_search_d1b2a59fbea7e20077af9f.rank DESC, "contents"."id" ASC
 ```
-The entire result set is ordered by a `rank` value.
-What we needed was to be able to sort on the presence of the search term first of each column and then rank.
+As you can see, the entire result set is ordered by a `rank` value.
+What we needed, instead, was to be able to sort on the presence of the search term first of each column and then rank.
 The PostgreSQL `@@` search operator returns a boolean value that we can use just for this purpose.
 ```
 db=# SELECT to_tsvector('simple', 'The quick brown fox.') @@ to_tsquery('simple', 'fox');
  ?column?